|

 deported to the vessel on sailing, with instructions from the Authorities that he be locked in his cabin until the UK.
 (How

 could they check?
 But you know how imposing De Afffffrikkkaaaana Police can be.)
+Fair enough, he was a

 prat, and not a very likeable one at that.
-Five days out of Cape Town,
+Five days out of I’m on watch 8-12,

 and so to begin with I had no idea what was amiss.
 It transpired that the Crosshead on No 4 Unit had sheered, and the top